 3.1.
 Surface characterization

-The surface chemical constituents of pristine and modified Ti discs in various stages of LBL self-assembly were analyzed by XPS.
-After calibrating peak positions using C 1s as an internal reference at 284.8 eV, the XPS spectra of surface elemental compositions are shown in Fig. 1 and Table 1.
-The wide scan spectrum of the pristine Ti (Fig. 1a) shows that the chief components include C 1s, Ti 2p3 (458.5 eV), O 1s (530 eV) and N 1s (399 eV).
-The distinctive peaks of P 2p (132 eV) and S 2p (164 eV) originated from TCEP and the disappearance of Ti 2p3 peak indicate successful anchoring of PTL on the Ti substrate (Fig. 1b), which was also supported by the quantitative analysis of XPS results (Table 1).
-As shown in Fig. 1c and Table 1, the appearance of Na content originated from hyaluronate indicate that hyaluronic acid (HA) was immobilized on the PTL-primed Ti surface.
-Upon addition of CS/Ag nanoparticles (AgNP) on the layer of HA, the distinguished Ag content appears due to the Ag-containing in chitosan.
-Fig.2 shows the binding energies of the Ag 3d peak at 368.25 eV and 374.25 eV that can be assigned to 3d5/2 and 3d3/2 of metallic Ag0 [16], indicating that Ag mainly exists in the Ag0 state in the composite of CS/AgNP .
+The chemical constituents of the surface of the pristine and modified Ti discs in various stages of LBL self-assembly were analyzed by XPS.
+The XPS spectra of surface elemental compositions after calibrating peak positions, using C 1s as an internal reference at 284.8 eV, are shown in Fig. 1 and Table 1.
+The wide-scan spectrum of the pristine Ti (Fig. 1a) shows that the chief components include C 1s, Ti 2p3 (458.5 eV), O 1s (530 eV) and N 1s (399 eV).
+The distinctive peaks of P 2p (132 eV) and S 2p (164 eV) originated from TCEP, and the disappearance of the Ti 2p3 peak indicates successful anchoring of PTL to the Ti substrate (Fig. 1b), which is also supported by the quantitative analysis of the XPS results (Table 1).
+As shown in Fig. 1c and Table 1, Na content originated from hyaluronate, which indicates that hyaluronic acid (HA) was immobilized on the PTL-primed Ti surface.
+Upon the addition of CS/Ag nanoparticles (AgNP) to the layer of HA, the distinctive Ag content appears due to the Ag-containing in chitosan.
+Fig. 2 shows the binding energies of the Ag 3d peak at 368.25 eV and 374.25 eV, which can be assigned to 3d5/2 and 3d3/2 of metallic Ag0 [16], indicating that Ag primarily exists in the Ag0 state in the composite CS/AgNP .

 The surface hydrophilicity of pristine and modified Ti discs was also investigated.
-As depicted in Fig. 3, the water contact angle on Ti surface coated with LbL self-assembly multilayer containing CS/AgNP is sharply decreased from 76.9°±2° to 49.3°±3°.
-The surface of pristine Ti disc was more hydrophobic, while the surface of modified Ti discs was hydrophilic.
+As depicted in Fig. 3, the water contact angle on the Ti surface coated with the LbL self-assembled multilayer containing CS/AgNP is sharply decreased from 76.9°±2° to 49.3°±3°.
+The surface of the pristine Ti discs was more hydrophobic, while the surface of the modified Ti discs was hydrophilic.

-SEM results (Fig. 4a-d) show the surface morphology of pristine Ti disc, PTL primed Ti disc, HA coated PTL-Ti and multilayer of HA and CS/AgNP coated Ti disc.
-Meanwhile, SEM image (Fig. 4b) reveals that the PTL was necklace-like fibers with a diameter of 0.5-1 μm which is in good agreement with previous report [9].
-The EDX pattern (Fig. 4e) also verifies the chemical component of self-assembly multilayer loaded on the Ti surface is silver.
-The morphology of composite CS/AgNP (10mM) was exhibited in TEM results (Fig. 4f).
-The shape of silver nanoparticles was comparatively uniform sphere, about 30 nm in average size.
+SEM results (Fig. 4a-d) show the surface morphology of a pristine Ti disc, PTL primed Ti disc, and HA-coated PTL-Ti and multilayer of HA and CS/AgNP coated Ti disc.
+The SEM image (Fig. 4b) reveals that the PTL has necklace-like fibers with a diameter of 0.5-1 μm, which is in good agreement with a previous report [9].
+The EDX pattern (Fig. 4e) also verifies that the chemical composition of the self-assembled multilayer loaded onto the Ti surface is silver.
+The morphology of the composite CS/AgNP (10 mM) is exhibited in the TEM results (Fig. 4f).
+The shape of the silver nanoparticles was a relatively uniform sphere averaging approximately 30 nm in size.

 3.2.
-Release of Ag from Ag nanoparticles-loaded Ti discs
+Release of Ag from Ag nanoparticle-loaded Ti discs

-As shown in Fig. 5, the Ag released from the samples in PBS exhibits an initial burst effect at the first day.
-The amounts of released Ag at the different intervals (1, 4, 7, 14 days) follow the order of CS/Ag100 > CS/Ag50 > CS/Ag20 > CS/Ag10.
-Initially, there were relatively large amounts of Ag released into the PBS with CS/Ag100 leaching the most, and the amount of released Ag decreased gradually with immersion time and tended to be stable after 7 days.
+As shown in Fig. 5, the Ag released from the samples in PBS exhibits an initial burst effect on the first day.
+The amount of Ag released at the different intervals (1, 4, 7, and 14 days) follows the order of CS/Ag100 > CS/Ag50 > CS/Ag20 > CS/Ag10.
+Initially, relatively large amounts of Ag were released into the PBS, with CS/Ag100 leaching the most, and the amount of released Ag decreased gradually with immersion time and tended to be stable after 7 days.
 After two weeks, the average concentration of released Ag was 0.70±0.14 μg/ml.

 3.3.
 Inhibition of biofilm formation